JustinHu1988/JavaScript-Note/WebGL.md

 ```

 A canvas will experience scaling when it is rendered at a different resolution than its CSS style makes it occupy on the display.
 Resizing with CSS is mostly useful to save resources by rendering at a low resolution and allowing the browser to upscale; downscaling is possible which would produce a super sample antialiasing (SSAA) effect (albeit with naive results and a severe performance cost).
 It is often best to rely upon the MSAA and texture filtering implementations of the user's browser, if available and appropriate, rather than doing it via brute force and hoping that the browser's image reduction algorithm produces a cleaner result. ???

+# 2. Rendering Geometry
+In this chapter:

+- Understand how WebGL defines and processes geometric information